Trip Grade: Fitness level and Health

 The temperature rises and falls between 15°C to -15°C.

 March to April

-March is the beginning of the Spring season, the weather becomes warm with moderate temperature and various rare and unique Himalayan flowers bloom during this time.
+March is the beginning of the Spring season, the weather becomes warm with moderate temperatures and various rare and unique Himalayan flowers bloom during this time.
 It is the busiest trekking season and also one of the best seasons to trek for the Everest Three Passes.
-At this time, you can enjoy marvelous landscapes such as spectacular views of Himalayan ranges and glaciers.
+At this time, you can enjoy marvellous landscapes such as spectacular views of Himalayan ranges and glaciers.

 The temperature rises and falls between 18°C to -12°C.

 It is also the perfect time to trek before the monsoon season.
 During the month of May, the days will be longer and the weather becomes sunny and warm while from the end of June till mid-August Nepal will receive rainfall.
 The spring and summer season makes the trek much more comfortable and enjoyable.

 The temperature rises and falls between 25°C to -5°C.

 During this time the rainfall reaches its peak at an altitude below 3500 meters.
 So, there is a high chance that the flight to and from Lukla may get cancelled or delayed by heavy rainfall.
 Despite these obstacles, you will still meet other trekkers on the trails.
 Because of heavy rainfall, the flow of the water increases resulting in a stunning view of the waterfall.
 The Everest Three Passes gets a bit challenging because you have to trek through the rain with limited views, it's probably best to avoid this time but not impossible to visit.